Aysha-py/NewsletterSignup/README.md

 Features of the project.

-User can can add their email and submit the form.
+1. User can add their email and submit the form.
-User can see a success message with their email after successfully submitting the form.
+2. User can see a success message in their email after successfully submitting the form.
-User can see error feedback message if form is empty.
+3. User can see an error feedback message if the form is empty.
-User can see error feedback message if invalid email format is entered.
+4. User can see an error feedback message if an invalid email format is entered.
-Hover stats on buttons.
+5. Hover stats on buttons.
-Mobile-responsive.
+6. Mobile-responsive.

 Below is a Screenshot of the interface.

 ![image](https://github.com/Aysha-py/NewsletterSignup/assets/64032658/aeec9acb-9019-4db6-aa41-446f3d63232b)